Aljgutier/react_flask/README.md

 ```

 **Start Flask API with Gunicorn**
- For production use.
-What we want is a production-ready web server.
+Gunicorn provides us with a production-ready web server.
 Recall that we installed Gunicorn in the virtual environment (above).
-[Gunicorn](https://vsupalov.com/what-is-gunicorn/) takes care of running multiple instances of the web application (eg., w-2), making sure they are healthy and restarting them as needed, distributing incoming requests across those instances and communicating with the web server.
-In addition to that, Gunicorn is efficient and fast about it.
-A lot of effort has gone into optimizing it.
+[Gunicorn](https://vsupalov.com/what-is-gunicorn/) takes care of running multiple instances of the web application (eg., w-2), making sure they are healthy and restarting them as needed, and distributing incoming requests across those instances.
+In addition, Gunicorn is efficient and fast since a lot of effort has gone into optimizing it.

 ```sh
 $  gunicorn wsgi:app w-2 -b 0.0.0.0:5001 -t 30
 ```

 **Start the React Client**

-Next, in a different terminal window in the flask_api directory run the `npm run start`.
+Next, in a different terminal window in the flask_api directory run the `npm run start` command.
 Make sure that the flask_api is running (in a different terminal window)

 ```sh
 $ npm run start